gullevek/AmazonIncentives/Readme.md

 `status`, `code` and `type` must be checked on a failure.

+## Other Errors from exceptions

+### T001

-**NOTE**: if code is T001 then this is a request flood error:
+if code is T001 then this is a request flood error:
 In this case the request has to be resend after a certain waiting period.

+### E9999

-**NOTE**: if code is E999 some other critical error has happened
+if code is E999 some other critical error has happened

+### E001

-**NOTE**: if code is E001 if the return create/cancel/check calls is not an array
+if code is E001 if the return create/cancel/check calls is not an array

+### C001

+fif code is C001 curl failed to init
+### C002

-**NOTE**: if code is C001 a curl error has happened
+if code is C002 a curl error has happened

+### empty error code

-**NOTE**: any other NON amazon error will have only 'message' set if run through decode
+any other NON amazon error will have only 'message' set if run through decode

 ## Debugging